30+ Streaming Services50+ Countries30+ Platform Guides

 What happens to the streaming platforms

-The most consequential question: what becomes of Paramount+, Max, and Discovery+?
+The big question: what happens to Paramount+, Max, and Discovery+?
 The three platforms had a combined 210 million subscribers at the time of announcement, with significant overlap.
 Analysts expect consolidation into a single platform — likely retaining the "Max" brand given its stronger market positioning — within 18-24 months of deal closure.

 This breadth of content creates a one-stop service that competes with Netflix's generalist appeal — something neither Max nor Paramount+ could achieve independently.